tidyverse/tidyverse.org/content/blog/magrittr-2-0/index.md

 </div>

-This has subtle implications but should be mostly backward compatible with existing code.
-The main source of behaviour change is that some code that previously failed may stop failing if the latter part of the pipeline specifically handle the error.
+This has subtle implications but should be backward compatible with existing pipelines that run without error.
+The main source of behaviour change is that some code that previously failed may stop failing if the latter part of the pipeline specifically handled the error.

 Similarly, warnings that were previously issued might now be suppressed by a function you're piping into.
 That's because the following expressions are now almost completely equivalent: